 If a detainee fails to comply with the order, Community Corrections prepares a breach report for the SPA's consideration.
 Breaches of supervision conditions, further offences or unauthorised absences may result in revocation of the Home Detention Order and imprisonment in a correctional centre.
-Once returned to custody, the offenders can be assessed for reinstatement of the order.
+Once returned to custody, the offender can be assessed for reinstatement of the order after serving three months in custody.

-In 2016, 17 detainees had their Home Detention Order revoked.
+In 2017, 19 detainees had their Home Detention Order revoked.

-Home Detention Orders 2016
+Home Detention Orders 2017

-Revoked 17
+Revoked 19

-Reinstatement Ordered 6
+Reinstatement ordered 8

-Reinstatement Declined 0
+Reinstatement declined 0

-Warnings 11
+Warnings 13

-Periodic Detention Orders
+Periodic Detention

-Prior to 1 October 2010, where an offender was sentenced to a term of imprisonment which exceeded three months but was less than three years, the sentence could be served by way of Periodic Detention.
+In 2010 Periodic Detention was abolished.
+Prior to this when an offender was sentenced to a term of imprisonment of more than three months but less than three years, the sentence could be served by way of Periodic Detention.
+Some of these orders are still in existence.

-This generally required the offender to remain in custody for two consecutive days of each week for the duration of the sentence, while also allowing offenders to maintain their ties to the community by remaining in employment and living with their families.
+The orders required the offender to remain in custody for two consecutive days of each week for the duration of the sentence, while also allowing offenders to maintain their ties to the community by remaining in employment and living with their families.
+Now these orders requiring detainees to complete community service work.